 Where is Chania Old Town in Crete?

-Chania Old Town sits on the North-West coast of Crete and Chania is the main city of the western prefecture of Chania.
+Chania Old Town sits on the North-West coast of Crete and Chania is the main city of the western prefecture of the Chania area.
 It is located about 145 kilometres / 90 miles from Crete’s capital city of Heraklion, and takes approximately 2 hours.

 Chania Old Town – Crete